 Ohio’s municipal and mayor’s courts are trial courts located in townships and counties throughout the state.
 In fact, there are more than 120 of these courts throughout Ohio.
 As a result, if you face traffic tickets, non-traffic misdemeanors, small civil claims, or evictions in Painesville, you may be required to attend a hearing in the Painesville Municipal Court.

 The Painesville Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Painesville and often determines misdemeanor violations of both state laws and the City of Painesville’s Ordinances.
+The Court has jurisdiction over the City of Painesville and often determines misdemeanor violations of both state laws and the City of Painesville’s Ordinances.

 If a case gets to the Painesville Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Painesville.